-In preparation of our financial statements to meet the requirements of our IPO, we determined that material weaknesses in our internal control over financial reporting existed during 2020 and 2021 which remain unremediated.
+In preparation of our financial statements to meet the requirements of our IPO, we determined that material weaknesses in our internal control over financial reporting existed during the year ended December 31, 2021, many of which remained unremediated during the year ended December 31, 2022.
+In September 2022, we engaged an independent consulting firm to assist us with improving our disclosure controls and procedures.
+That work is ongoing.
 See "Risk factors - We have identified material weaknesses in our internal control over financial reporting.
 If we are unable to remediate these material weaknesses, or if we identify additional material weaknesses in the future or otherwise fail to maintain an effective system of internal controls, we may not be able to accurately or timely report our financial condition or results of operations, which may adversely affect our business."